-During this 9-week evening course you will be taught how to prepare and transfer your own designs from paper onto fabric through the process of screen printing using several different techniques.
+During this 9-week series of evening workshops, you will learn how to prepare and transfer your own designs from paper onto fabric using a range of screen-printing techniques.

-Upcycling is encouraged and participants are invited to experiment using their own garments and or textiles.
+Upcycling is encouraged, providing opportunities to experiment with your own garments or textiles.

 Learning Methods